Metabolic Gut Inflammation in Crohn's disease

 Conclusion

 MEGI CD comprehends basic and translational science to set the basis for novel therapeutic strategies in a complex illness that requires better treatment modalities.
-The study will prove the concept of metabolic gut inflammation as a major driver of human CD, a basis for nutritional therapy.
+The study will prove the concept of metabolic gut inflammation as a major driver of human CD, providing a basis for nutritional therapy.

 Financiële details & Tijdlijn